 Suffer Like G Did

 The Orange EP, also, has been years in the making, despite being recorded in a handful of snatched hours.
-Yet while SLGD have carried these songs with them for some time now, they have skillfully worked this to their advantage.
-Having had the pleasure of witnessing these tracks live over a dozen times now, I’m yet to see the same version twice.
+Yet while SLGD have carried these songs for longer than they’d have wanted, they’ve used the time to their advantage.
+Having had the pleasure of witnessing these tracks live over a dozen times now, I’m yet to hear the same version twice.

-Yet their acumen is there for all to hear, and it hasn’t happened by chance.
-The devotion and contemplation behind each note, each transition, each dynamic ebb and flow, has been diligently crafted with output in mind.
-The sum of all parts organically amalgamate to create a solid, vital whole.
+Their acumen is there for all to hear, and it hasn’t happened by chance.
+The devotion and contemplation behind each note, each transition, each dynamic ebb and flow, has been diligently crafted with output in mind; the sum of all parts amalgamating to create a solid, vital whole.

-‘Golden Capital A‘ races in with surefire vitality, keen to draw you closer with its allure, never boastful when it inevitably does.
-‘Bring Me The First Aid Kit‘ too carries with it an inherent swagger; its first half acting as a spring frolic before the second sweeps in seamlessly, crisp as fall.
+Golden Capital A races in with surefire vitality, keen to draw you closer with its allure, never boastful when it inevitably does.
+Bring Me The First Aid Kit too carries with it an inherent swagger; its first half acting as a spring frolic before the second sweeps in seamlessly, crisp as fall.
 There’s some true beauty to behold between the guitars, some real skill behind the bass, and few earthly words to describe the man on the kit.

 Completing Orange‘s ménage à trois is Reload!
 Reload! – a relic – one of the earliest written but still Tupperware-fresh on record.